Insurance for College Students

 If your kid asks to take a car:

 - Let your insurer know if your child takes a car.
-Some insurers might reprice the policy based on the school’s location.
+Some insurers might reprice the policy based on the school’s location, Johnson says.
 Your coverage price might go up or down.

 Car or no car, don’t forget about the good-student discount.
 Many insurers offer one for maintaining at least a B average.

-Your child’s stuff will be covered under the parents' insurance in a campus dorm.
+Your child’s stuff will be covered under your renters insurance in a campus dorm.
 Check your policy for details.
 Some policies limit coverage for belongings away from home to a percentage of the total amount of coverage for all possessions, according to the Insurance Information Institute.
 Typically there are also coverage limits on expensive items such as computers.
-Talk to your insurance broker about buying extra coverage for these items if necessary.
+Talk to your insurer about buying extra coverage for these items if necessary.

-Students who live in off-campus apartments can sometimes need their own renters insurance policies.
+Students who live in off-campus apartments will need their own renters insurance policies.
 Renters insurance covers belongings and, like homeowners insurance, provides liability coverage if your kid inadvertently harms someone and is held responsible.

-Make sure your liability insurance includes personal injury coverage.
-If not, you can add it for a small price.
+Make sure your liability insurance includes personal injury coverage, Johnson says.
+If not, you can add it for a small price, he says.
 Among other things, personal injury coverage would pay for legal defense and settlement costs if your son or daughter were sued for posting something objectionable on social media.

 Another insurance for college kids issue is life insurance.
-If you don’t have life insurance and your income is crucial for paying the college tuition bills, then shop for a term life insurance policy to cover you at least until the youngest child graduates from college.
-You may also want to buy a small term life policy on your child, especially if you need to co-sign private college loans.
-Federal loans usually have a forbearance clause for death or disability of the student borrower, but not private loans.
-Private lenders will follow the co-signer until the loan is paid off.
+If you don’t have life insurance and your income is crucial for paying the college tuition bills, then shop for a term life insurance policy to cover you at least until the youngest child graduates from college, says Garrett Prom, a financial planner and founder of Prominent Financial Planning LLC in Austin, Texas.

-With the average cost of college student health insurance approaching $400 per month, check whether your health plan’s provider network includes doctors and hospitals where your child will attend school.
+With the average cost of college student health insurance approaching $400 per month, check whether your health plan’s provider network includes doctors and hospitals where your child will attend school, says Elizabeth Hagan, senior policy analyst for Families USA, a national consumer advocacy group.

 You’re not alone if you find health insurance confusing.
+“It’s very complicated, and a lot of times, people are left with questions about what to do,” Hagan says.
+She recommends getting help sorting out the options.
 Contact your health plan or health benefits administrator at work.
 For help finding a marketplace plan, log onto Healthcare.gov or your state medical insurance exchange to get contact information for free, in-person assistance.

 More changes are ahead as your child gains independence.
-When you think about insurance for college students make sure you review your insurance policies annually to make sure you have the right coverage.
+When you think about insurance for college kids make sure you review your insurance policies annually to make sure you have the right coverage.